Parameterization¶

 Each parameter comes with an option to configure the default value.
 This is specially

-you defined in the parameter doesn't exist in the event.
+important when the key you defined in the parameter doesn't exist in the event.

 -